15%

 exit;

-This method gives a precise version number directly from within the MySQL environment, making it ideal for administrators working on the server.
+This method provides the precise version number directly from within the MySQL environment.

 Step-by-Step Guide: